Free Invoice OCR - Scan Invoices and Export to Excel

 Indian GST invoices: GSTIN, HSN/SAC codes, CGST, SGST, IGST split are all extracted from standard Indian invoice formats.
 Works with templates from Tally.ERP, Zoho Books India, Vyapar, and manually formatted Excel-to-PDF invoices.

 Freelancer invoices: Simple invoices with few line items from freelance service providers extract consistently regardless of whether they were created in Google Docs, Canva, or a dedicated invoicing tool.
+Freelancers juggling client paperwork alongside invoices may also find the roundup of free PDF tools worth knowing about useful for the rest of the document workflow.

 Purchase orders: POs follow a similar structure to invoices and extract reliably.
 Line items, quantities, unit prices, and totals are recognized from standard PO formats.